ValankiVenkatalakshmi/ClassificationOfLumbarSpineDegenerativeConditions/README.md

                patient care.

 **Features:**
-              -Classification of severity levels for various lumbar spine conditions.
+              *Classification of severity levels for various lumbar spine conditions.
-              -Analysis at each intervertebral disc level for targeted insights.
+              *Analysis at each intervertebral disc level for targeted insights.
-              -Integration of test cases for validating predictive models.
+              *Integration of test cases for validating predictive models.

 **Installation:**
               To set up the project locally, follow these steps: